 Nick is a psychodynamic psychotherapist working with adult individuals.
-He trained at WPF Therapy, a leading provider of psychotherapy training, and is a registered member of the BACP as well as a member of the International Association for Forensic Psychotherapy.
+He trained at WPF Therapy, a leading provider of psychotherapy training, and is a member of the UKCP as well as a member of the International Association for Forensic Psychotherapy.
 He has extensive experience working with a wide range of issues, particularly with people whose difficulties manifest in their relationships with others, or the norms or expectations of their culture.

 He has previously worked with young offenders, homeless people and families affected by trauma or socio-economic issues and alongside his private practice, works within an NHS forensic service.
 He has developed a particular interest in working with people whose lives can be chaotic or who experience themselves as outsiders, or who struggle with anger, aggression or violent tendencies.

 As well as working as a therapist, Nick has developed and delivered training programmes and lectures in psychotherapy, and facilitates a reflective practice group for staff working in forensic services.